-An interview with staff who have performed intake indicated clients are provided the PREA Guide brochure after which staff let them read the information provided in the brochure and explain their rights, how to report, explain the hotline and outside offices they may report to, that they may report verbally and in writing and encourage them to report.
-They are also provided a handbook containing some information on PREA.
+An interview with staff who have performed intake indicated clients are provided a PREA Package that contains the following: the resident handbook with PREA information, Client Rights, Zero-Tolerance, and related PREA information, including how to report.
+They also receive the PREA Guide brochure after which staff let them read the information provided in the brochure and explain their rights, how to report, explain the hotline and outside offices they may report to, that they may report verbally and in writing and encourage them to report.
 The handbook explains to clients that the program takes their safety and security very seriously.
 They are told, in the handbook, they may report it any time through any of the methods described, including contacting the agency PREA Coordinator and that there will be no repercussions for reporting.
 The agency Program Director related clients are administered a functional literacy test and if needed, staff read verbatim the PREA information upon intake.
 Seven of ten clients who were interviewed told the auditor they had received the PREA information the same day they were admitted to the facility and that the information was provided to them both orally in writing and that the staff conducting the intake explained the information to them.